dotnet/docs-maui/docs/get-started/installation.md

 - Visual Studio 2022 17.3 or greater.
 For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 System Requirements](/visualstudio/releases/2022/system-requirements).

-To build .NET MAUI apps for iOS, you'll also need:
+To build, sign, and deploy .NET MAUI apps for iOS, you'll also need:

 - A Mac that is compatible with the latest version of Xcode.
 See Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
-- The latest version of [Xcode](https://developer.apple.com/xcode).
+- The latest version of [Xcode](https://developer.apple.com/xcode) 13.
+Xcode 14 support will appear in a future release.
+For more information, see [Xcode 14.0 Support](https://github.com/xamarin/xamarin-macios/issues/15954).
-- An Apple ID.
-If you don't have an Apple ID already, you can create a new one at [Apple ID](https://appleid.apple.com).
+- An [Apple ID](https://appleid.apple.com/account) and paid [Apple Developer Program](https://developer.apple.com/programs) enrollment.
 An Apple ID is required to deploy apps to devices, and to submit apps to the Apple Store.

+Alternatively, to deploy debug builds of your app directly from Windows to your iOS device with [hot restart](~/deployment/hot-restart.md), you'll need:

+- An [Apple Developer account](https://appleid.apple.com/account) and paid [Apple Developer Program](https://developer.apple.com/programs) enrollment.

 ## Installation